 When God opens up a new phase of your life, how should you begin?
 Joshua had warned the people, "You have not passed this way before" (Josh.
 3:4).
 They are about to enter a new phase of life.
 What will God require of Israel as they camp at Gilgal and prepare to enter Canaan?
-Chapter five reveals four clear truths for making the transition to a new phase of life.
+Chapters four and five reveal five clear truths for making the transition to a new phase of life.

 A new phase of life requires dedication.
 After the children of Israel cross the Jordan, now within easy attack by their enemies, God requires them to go through the painful rite of circumcision.
 This action will leave them vulnerable and thus will require faith that the God who calls them to obedience will protect them as they obey.
 In response to their faith, God names the place Gilgal, because their reproach has been rolled away.

 The new phase also enjoins celebration.
 After this difficult time of dedication, God leads Israel to celebrate the Passover.
 Passover celebration reminds Israel of God's deliverance by power and by blood-the innocent on behalf of the guilty.
 Israel again remembers God's miraculous redemption.

 God, in this phase, creates motivation.
 The manna that had been their staple for forty years-many in this generation had never eaten anything else-ceases after they celebrate the Passover.
 In order to eat, they must take the land.

 God also commands commemoration.
 The altar made of twelve stones removed from the midst of the Jordan will stand as a continual reminder of God's intervention on Israel's behalf.